FoundryApp/examples/README.md

 Here is an example project where we create a simple backend for managing users and their workspaces.
 In each directory we showcase a specific part of the Foundry functionality.

-(go to directory/function and foundry go!)
+TODO: (go to directory/function and foundry go)

 ## auth-functions